Even an Angel

 The verbal allusion is deliberate, and it illustrates the real danger of the situation - (Exodus 32:8, Deuteronomy 9:16).

-A DIFFERENT GOSPEL
+DIFFERENT GOSPEL

-Paul describes these men from Jerusalem as those who “are troubling you.”
-This represents the verb tarassō, the same Greek word used in Acts when Jewish Christians argued for the necessity of keeping the Mosaic Law, and otherwise, were “troubling” Gentile believers - (Acts 15:24, 17:8, 17:13).
+Paul describes the men from Jerusalem who were disrupting the congregation as those who “are troubling you.”
+This rendering represents the verb tarassō, the same Greek verb used in the Book of Acts to describe Jewish Christians who argued for the necessity of keeping the Mosaic Law, and thereby “troubling” Gentile followers of Jesus.
+It alludes to the story of Achar in the Book of Joshua, “the one who TROUBLED Israel” - (Joshua 7:1-5, 1 Chronicles 2:7, Acts 15:24, 17:8, 17:13, Galatians 5:10).

 The agitators were “altering the Gospel of Christ.”
-They preached not just “another Jesus,” but a gospel that differed fundamentally from the one proclaimed by Paul.
-He warned against heeding any gospel message that differed from the one the Galatians had already received, even if Paul or an “angel from heaven” proclaimed it.
+They preached not just “another Jesus,” but a false gospel that differed fundamentally from the true one proclaimed by Paul.
+He warned against heeding any message that differed from the Gospel the Galatians had already received, even if Paul himself or an “angel from heaven” proclaimed it.
+Thus, the Apostolic tradition was the final court of appeal for determining truth from falsehood.

 LET HIM BE ACCURSED